AnyBody/anybody-tutorial/A_Getting_started_modeling/lesson3.md

 This puts the pedal in an initial 100-degree angle compared to vertical, from where this angle increases as a rate of 45 degrees per second.

-**For now, hit F7 again to reload the model.
-Notice that the system no longer complains about the model being kinematically indeterminate.**
+For now, hit F7 again to reload the model.
+Notice that the system no longer complains about the model being kinematically indeterminate.

 ## Running kinematics

-Select and run the ‘Main.Study.Kinematics’ operation from the operations dropdown menu ({ref}`more info here <running-analysis>`).
+Select and run the `Main.Study.Kinematics` operation from the operations dropdown menu ({ref}`more info here <running-analysis>`).
 This will show you the movement of the entire system as the pedal is rotating.

 ![Operation Result Kinematics](_static/lesson3/image3.png)